slmyers/ChemistryGenealogy/README.md

 ### Wiki

-Relavent documentation can be found in the [wiki](https://github.com/401ChemistryGenealogy/ChemistryGenealogy/wiki).
+Relevant documentation can be found in the [wiki](https://github.com/401ChemistryGenealogy/ChemistryGenealogy/wiki).
 Don't forget to check the 'pages' section on the right.